WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Do judges proactively consider publication in "mandatory" categories or must parties always apply via Form C2?
 * How long does publication permission process take? (**DF-15**, §7.1.7 fragmentation)
 * What costs accumulate?
 (Form C2: £258 + legal representation + hearing time)
+* **Do parties experience the burden-shifting documented in *M and F*—having to prove publication justified rather than objectors proving harm?**

 **On consent disputes (Axis c):**